OpenMPT/openmpt/README.md

         `node.js` binary, you might have to edit `build/make/config-emscripten.mk`.

+     -  DJGPP / DOS

+        Cross-compilation from Linux systems is supported with DJGPP GCC 7.2 or later via

+            make CONFIG=djgpp

+        `openmpt123` can use liballegro 4.2 for sound output on DJGPP/DOS. liballegro can either be installed system-wide in the DJGPP environment or downloaded into the `libopenmpt` source tree.

+            make CONFIG=djgpp USE_ALLEGRO42=1    # use installed liballegro

+        or

+            ./build/download_externals.sh    # download liballegro binaries
+            make CONFIG=djgpp USE_ALLEGRO42=1 BUNDLED_ALLEGRO42=1

      -  American Fuzzy Lop:

         To compile libopenmpt with fuzzing instrumentation for afl-fuzz, run: